What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 Press+ is a service that assists news organizations in charging for content online.

 The service was founded in April 2009 as part of the company Journalism Online by entrepreneur and CourtTV founder Steven Brill, former Wall Street Journal publisher Gordon Crovitz, and investment fund manager Leo Hindery.
-In March 2011, Journalism Online was acquired by RR Donnelley for as much as $35 million.
+In March 2011, Journalism Online was acquired by RR Donnelley for about $35 million.
+RR Donnelley was reported to be seeking to sell the company in late 2013.

 Press+ is not designed to implement a particular paid-content model.
 Brill and Crovitz said in Press+’s early days that the tool has 16 options for paid content, and they were working with clients on models ranging from partly free metered websites to micropayments, donations, and full paywalls.
 More recently, Press+ reported that all of its active affiliates had chosen some form of metered model, though the types of meters vary.